SOliv1/interactivedatacharts/README.md

 Visually updates based on the variation of data bound to the SVG elements

 ##How do you use it?
-Filter the data based on click events and text based input from HTML buttons and a textfield
+Filter the data based on click events and text based input from HTML buttons and a textfield # interactivedatacharts